 The particular growing region of it mostly differentiates these strains of kava.
 To your surprise, only in Vanuatu, there are 30-70 different types of kava strains that grow.
 But there are just a few that you will find at kava stores, many of these strains never make it to the international trade.

 One reason for the unavailability of many strains is that there is uncertainty regarding their efficacy, as there is no research on them.
-Same thing applies to the kava strains of other regions.
+The same thing applies to the kava strains of other regions.
 In the end, the strains, which are available for consumers, are the best and noble strains, which are widely accepted for global business.

 What is the difference between noble and non-noble kava strains?

 The distinction between noble and non-noble kava strains is the right classification.
 It tells which strains of kava are medicinally potent.
-It also explains about the wild strains that may or may not be safe for usage.
+It also explains the wild strains that may or may not be safe for usage.

 Only the strains, which have a favorable composition of chemicals in it, are considered noble Kava strains.
 Kava has kavalactones as its major chemical constituents that are responsible for all effects of kava.